Tractor Trail Of Protesting Dutch Farmers Snarls Traffic for Hundreds Of Miles

 "As long as I am a minister, there will be no halving of the herd," Schouten said, according to public broadcaster NOS.
 "Dutch farming is developing and you do it differently than your parents.
 Your children will do things differently again.
 That is the strength of our agriculture."

 The possible cutbacks in livestock were a response to a ruling by the Netherlands' top court in May.
 As the BBC reported, it found that "Dutch rules for granting building and farming permits breached EU law on protecting nature from nitrogen emissions such as ammonia and nitrous oxide."

-Thousands of construction projects were halted, and since then, according to the BBC, an advisory committee has "said drastic measures were needed, both in farming and on Dutch roads."
+Thousands of construction projects were halted, and since then, according to the BBC, an advisory committee has said "drastic measures were needed, both in farming and on Dutch roads."

-The Dutch government has said that it aims to reduce the country's greenhouse gas emissions by 2030 to 49 percent of 1990 levels.
+The Dutch government has said that it aims to reduce the country's greenhouse gas emissions by 2030 to 49% of 1990 levels.